gbibeaul/blog-perso/content/supabase-react-part-1.md

 ### Custom hooks

-Obviously a having a context means that we can now create a nice custom hooks to avoid repeating code!
+Obviously, a having a context means that we can now create nice custom hooks to avoid repeating code!
 Let's create two new functions in our context files.
-The first one will be a hook to use Supabase directly inside a react component without having to setup the client.
+The first one will be a hook to use Supabase directly inside a react component without having to set up the client.

 ```ts
 export const useSupabase = () => {